-- Babies/toddlers: weekly Rhymetimes (singing & playing, social for parents); Bookstart earliest literacy support - Toddlers/pre-school: weekly Storytimes, Bookstart, sessions with King's College Hospital promoting dental health - Pre-school/Primary: Craft activities, Summer Reading Challenge, homework sessions, Lego Club, Code Club, Homework club, Chatterbooks reading groups, National Storytelling Week, World Book Day, Class visits, special author events - Secondary: Study space, Work experience, Volunteering (Duke of Edinburgh, Summer Reading Challenge), Poetry (Instapoetry), - Adults: free internet access & free WiFi, space for work and study, CV/employment support, business support, job clubs, volunteering - Adults with learning difficulties/autism: Books Beyond Words reading group, Volunteering - Adults/Older Adults: Reading Groups, Digital IT skill support, Craft clubs, Knit & Knatter, Coffee mornings, Talks, Volunteering, language (ESOL) classes, Ancestry, Information Sessions (Housing, Warmer Homes, Health topics)

-Option 6 reduction in service hours (two days per week) to eight libraries and five community run libraries can be seen as a mitigation for Option 1: closure of five libraries.
-If the local libraries closed as in Option 1, there would be additional activities arranged at nearest larger library, however not all activities would transfer, and survey feedback was that events such as rhymetimes are already busy in hub libraries and would be oversubscribed or further limited by COVID social distancing.
+Abbe naix z Babies/toddlers: weekly Rhymetimes (singing & playing, social for parents); Bookstart - earliest literacy support Toddlers/pre-school: weekly Storytimes, Bookstart, sessions with King's College Hospital promoting dental health Pre-school/Primary: Craft activities, Summer Reading Challenge, homework sessions, Lego Club, Code Club, Homework club, Chatterbooks reading groups, National Storytelling Week, World Book Day, Class visits, special author events Secondary: Study space, Work experience, Volunteering (Duke of Edinburgh, Summer Reading Challenge), Poetry (Instapoetry), Adults: free internet access & free WiFi, space for work and study, CV/employment support, business support, job clubs, volunteering Adults with learning difficulties/autism: Books Beyond Words reading group, Volunteering Adults/Older Adults: Reading Groups, Digital IT skill support, Craft clubs, Knit & Knatter, Coffee mornings, Talks, Volunteering, language (ESOL) classes, Ancestry, Information Sessions (Housing, Warmer Homes, Health topics) Option 2, reduce service hours by 21% across the borough, can be seen as a mitigation for all other options, especially for Option 1: closure of five local libraries.
+If the local libraries closed or services reduced, there would be additional activities arranged at nearest larger library, however not all activities would transfer, and survey feedback was that events such as rhymetimes are already busy in hub libraries and would be oversubscribed or further limited by COVID social distancing.
 Also, respondents said there would be logistical difficulties continuing class visits from nearby schools; it would be more difficult to offer volunteering and work experience opportunities to local young people (Duke of Edinburgh & work experience).
 Existing volunteers who are older or disabled told us they would not be able to travel to the next nearest library.
 Established reading groups, craft groups, Knit & Knatter groups would have to find another local venue.
 The feedback from the libraries consultation and webinars, as well as staff feedback on events participation, have identified that many users would not be able to travel to another location, illustrated below.